The Hidden Risk for NZ Export Crop Growers

 For NZ export growers, the practical impacts included:

-• **Port congestion**: Vessels avoiding the Suez added to congestion at Cape ports, creating knock-on delays at NZ loading ports.
+• **Port congestion**: Rerouted vessels created knock-on delays at NZ loading ports

 What Insurance Covers for Export Crop Growers